postmodern/cvelist.rb/README.md

     repo.pull!

+Access an individual [CVE] in the repository:

+    repo['CVE-2020-0001']

-Enumerating over every [CVE] in a repository:
+Enumerating over every [CVE] in the repository:

     repo.each do |cve|
       puts cve.id